-iFitness for iPhone review
+iFitness for iPhone full review

 Using iFitness for the iPhone and iPod touch can be a great help to newbie gym-goers.
 The app includes simple graphics and instructions for more than 150 exercises.
 For those with a passing familiarity with weight machines and free weight techniques, iFitness’s breadth of exercises, descriptions of what muscles are being worked, and logging capabilities may be appealing.

 When considered simply as a reference, iFitness is impressive.
 Each of its exercises can be accessed via three list views: by muscle group; by muscle; and alphabetical by exercise name.